bendahouwael/Camera-OpenCV-AndroidStudio/README.md

-OpenCV Camera implementation and testing on Android Studio
+OpenCV Camera implementation and testing on Android Studio.